exercism/fsharp/exercises/practice/protein-translation/.approaches/unfold/content.md

 ```

 We'll define this function inside the `proteins` function (also known as a _nested_ function), but it could just as well have been defined outside the `proteins` function.
-That said, its implementation _is_ tied to the `Seq.unfold` call, so have it be close to that often makes sense (it signals to the reader that the function should only be used _within_ its parent function).
+That said, its implementation _is_ tied to the `List.unfold` call, so have it be close to that often makes sense (it signals to the reader that the function should only be used _within_ its parent function).

 ### Translating

 As each codon is three letters long, the `doProteins` function looks at the first three letters of its `codons` parameter.
 For each translateable codon, we return a pair of strings, the first being its protein translation and the second being the remainder of the codons (skipping the first three letters).
-We'll wrap the pair in `Some` to signal `Seq.unfold` to continue processing:
+We'll wrap the pair in `Some` to signal `List.unfold` to continue processing:

 ```fsharp
 match rna[0..2] with